bbarbs/ionic2-ez-meter/README.md

 # IONIC2 EZ-meter Checker
 This app used for configuration of ez-meter device using bluetooth(https://github.com/don/BluetoothSerial).
-See the wiki for more reference.
+See the wiki for more reference and the added ec2e_boiter.png